fog-computing-tu-berlin/prototype/documentation/README.md

 ### REST

-A simple REST API build with [PostgREST 5.2](https://github.com/PostgREST/postgrest) and utilizing [PostreSQL](https://www.postgresql.org/) as Datastore for the Application.
+A simple REST API build with [PostgREST 5.2](https://github.com/PostgREST/postgrest) and utilizing [PostreSQL 11](https://www.postgresql.org/) as Datastore for the Application.
 It only does validation of the message and restricts access to only `GET` and `POST` with relevant params.
 Basic filtering and Ordering are supported for the frontend.
+Migrations for PostgreSQL are applied with the [FlyWay 6 Beta](https://flywaydb.org/) to have versioned database schema.

-They expose 4 relevant Endpoints:
+The API exposes 4 relevant Endpoints:
 - `GET` and `POST` ` http://<server>/sensor` with the following model
 ```json
 {